Jeffersonlii/Rt-Knits-FindSample/Rt-Knits-SampleFinder/README.md

 - Open Project in Android studio
   - Use Gradle JDK 17 (This project uses Gradle version `gradle-8.2`)
 - Build and Run on emulator or device
+- NOTE !!!
+If building on the `RTK` network, dependency installation will be blocked.
+The quickest solution is to install the dependencies on the `RT_Guest` network

 # Usage